longhorn/longhorn-engine/README.md

 ## Running a controller with a single replica

 The easiest way to try the Longhorn Engine is to start a controller with a single replica.

-You can choose either TGT or TCMU frontend.
-TGT frontend is recommended.
-TGT can work with majority of the Linux distributions, while TCMU can work with RancherOS v0.4.4 and above only.

 Host needs to have `docker` installed.
 Run following command to make sure:
 ```